IRS Form 1045 Instructions

 Line 29: Other taxes

 Review your tax return for previous years to identify other taxes not previously mentioned.
-If you make an entry on this line, you’ll need to identify the applicable taxes.
+If you make an entry on this line, you’ll need to identify the applicable taxes on this line.

 Line 30: Total tax